Emergent Task Timer 2009 Updates

 Over the years, this form seems to be popular with people working in reactionary jobs (tech support, for example) and students who are trying to stay focused.
 The use of the 15-minute timer is useful for "pacing" the day; when it goes off, you'll know if you've been on task or off task.
 Even if you don't note a bubble for every single 15-minute interval, you can often infer how your day has been going from the overall pattern that has built.
 Some people use it as a simple daily time tracker for billable work.
 Others have used it to show their bosses that their time gets frittered away by useless meetings.

-The 2009 edition is pretty much the same as last year's.
-If you're using the form to track time, be sure to use the Power User's version; there's a space at the right side of the form to enter in the total amount of time you've spent.
+The 2010 edition is pretty much the same as last year’s, with a bit of cleanup in the typography.
+If you’re using the form to track time, be sure to use the Power User’s version; there’s a space at the right side of the form to enter in the total amount of time you’ve spent.

 If you are looking for a 15-minute timer, you might try using the ancient online prototype of the Emergent Task Timer.
 It is not completely functional, but you can certainly use it to try the concept out.
 Sean Johnson has also created a web app based on the ETT design which is pretty slick.
 Check it out!